 To make the cream cheese frosting and assemble:

 1. Mix the frosting ingredients.
 Beat the cream cheese and butter together.
-Add vanilla and mix again.
+Add vanilla (or almond extract) and mix again.
 Gradually, stir in powdered sugar until desired frosting consistency is reached.

 2. Prepare fruit.
 Wash and thoroughly dry fruit.
-Depending on the fruit variety you’re using, you may need to slice and/or chop it.
+Depending on the fruit variety you’re using, you may need to slice and/or chop it into bite-size pieces.

 3. Spread frosting and decorate.
 Layer frosting over cooled crust and add fruit over the top.

 4. Brush with glaze (optional).
 If you’re using the glaze, stir jam with water in a small bowl.
 Warm the mixture in the microwave for 30 seconds.
-Then, lightly brush or spoon glaze over fruit pizza.
+Then, lightly brush or spoon glaze over the fruit.

 5. Chill and enjoy.
 Refrigerate for at least 1 hour and then slice and serve.